thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 ## Final words

 There is many different ways to apply the reg key to override the HW requirements and also a plethora of different ways to trigger the Windows 11 update assistant or just the setup.exe from the Windows 11 ISO.
-GPOs, Logon Scripts, Task sequence, On-Demand remediation etc. - This is just one way to do it.
-The key is to just navigate the different options and weighing the pros/cons for your organization.
+GPOs, Logon Scripts, Task sequence, On-Demand remediation, you name it.
+This is just one way to do it.
+The key is to just navigate the different options and weighing the pros/cons for your organization on how to proceed.

 Otherwise be aware that if the update attempts to apply but fails, you can actually fetch that from the registry.
-Use the following command in PowerShell to detect if an update has been applied but failed: `Get-ItemPropertValue -Path 'HKLM:\SYSTEM\Setup\MoSetup\Tracking' -Name 'FailureCount'
+Use the following command in PowerShell to detect if an update has been applied but failed: `Get-ItemPropertValue -Path 'HKLM:\SYSTEM\Setup\MoSetup\Tracking' -Name 'FailureCount'.
 One thing that could be worth setting up is a Remediation that detect for the FailureCount and outputs it to the console, to get an overview of how many times the upgrade failed to apply, and then you could consider doing manual checks and perhaps excluding it from getting the upgrade.
+When a feature update fails, you can always find the logs under C:\$Windows.~BT hidden folder.
+There are ways to analyze these logs, but I won't cover that here.

-I hope you found this blog useful, and I sincerely hope you won't need it and you will find yourself in a position to replace the aging hardware instead.The hardware that doesn't support Windows 11 is slowly coming up to 8 years old now, as of this blogs date, so it's already very old.
-If you are in the position where you are upgrading your unsupported hardware, just be sure to consider all the risks involved.
+I hope you found this blog useful, and I sincerely hope you won't need it and you will find yourself in a position to replace the aging hardware instead.
+The hardware that doesn't support Windows 11 is slowly coming up to 8 years old now, as of this blogs date, so it's already very old.
+If you are in the position where you are upgrading your unsupported hardware, just be sure to consider all the risks involved before proceeding.